CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-7.md

    ![Picture1](../media/CL7-EX1-T2-S4.png)

-    >**Disclaimer:** It should be noted that the code suggestions offered by GitHub Copilot might not exactly match the screenshots shown within the labguide.
+    >**Disclaimer:** It should be noted that the code suggestions offered by GitHub Copilot might not exactly match the screenshots shown within the lab guide.
 GitHub Copilot is an AI-powered tool that generates code based on context and patterns, and its suggestions can be influenced by various factors.
-It is also important that you have the knowledge on operating and running React Applications which may be needed as you proceed with this exercise.
+It is also important that you have the knowledge on operating and running React Application,s which may be needed as you proceed with this exercise.

-    >**Note:** However the ease of executability of this challenge, you can open a new folder within VS Code and import the solution folder from the Windows file explorer with path, `C:\Workspaces\lab\DevOps-DevSecOps-Hackathon-lab-files-2\`.
+    >**Note:** However, due to the ease of execution of this challenge, you can open a new folder within VS Code and import the solution folder from the Windows file explorer with path `C:\Workspaces\lab\DevOps-DevSecOps-Hackathon-lab-files-2\`.
 Select the **src** folder.
-This solution project has integrated "About Us" page and unit test cases for the same.
+This solution project has integrated the "About Us" page and unit test cases for the same.

     >**Note:** If you wish to continue to manually edit the raw project, follow the steps from step 7 or else you can directly can do from step 16.